giorgionetg/giorgiotedesco.it-source-code/contents/on-cryptocurrencies/how-bitcoin-works.md

 ### **The Block' Structure**.
 It's like any other informatic package.

 To make some examples, a bitcoin block it's similar any kind of package, like TCP/IP.
 There is a header, and a content block with all transactions.
+Anyway, the blockchain is agnostic at public key levels.
+If you generate your wallet, until you make a payment, the blockchain doesn't know about your existence.
+In to the block of blockchain are stored only the transactions sent by wallet.
+The record it is simply the value to move from a public key sender and the public key as receiver.
+Tha's all.